 - Biology 144 or 154 or

 - Animal Science 144 or

 - Crop Protection 152 and

 - Mathematics (Bio) 124 or

-- Mathematics 114 or 144
+- Mathematics 114 or 144 or

+- Probability Theory and Statistics 144

 244 (16) Introductory molecular biology (3L, 3P)

 The biology of the molecule of life.
 The structure of double-stranded DNA; the processes of replication and recombination of DNA; the deciphering and nature of the genetic code; the processes of transcription and translation; protein structure and function; the regulation of gene expression in prokaryotes and eukaryotes; DNA mutations; DNA repair and transposable elements; the construction and analysis of DNA clones; applications and ethics of recombinant DNA technology; introduction to bio-informatics.